 - Interoception (breathe, hunger, thirst, toilet, internal organs): Something that helps you connect with your inner body, like a yoga mat or yoga video or yoga book.
 Doing yoga helps you connect with your inner body.

-Autistic children derive extra benefit from sensory toys, sensory tools or sensory products.
+Autistic children derive extra benefit from sensory toys, sensory tools, or sensory products.
 That is because they can be part of a calming sensory activity or an alerting sensory activity when senses are a problem in autism.

 Calming sensory activities are used for autistic children.
 In particular, children who experience hypersensitivity or who over-respond to sensory input.
-An example of a calming sensory activity using a sensory toy might be slow rocking in a rocking chair watching a bubble tube.
+An example of a calming sensory activity using a sensory toy might be slow rocking in a rocking chair or watching a bubble tube.
 Children with autism also are prone to anxiety.
 Sensory toys that calm are helpful.

 Alerting sensory activities are also used for autistic children.
 Specifically, for those who experience hyposensitivity or who under-respond to sensory input.
 An example of an alerting sensory activity is jumping on a mini-trampoline listening to music.
 Autistic toys or autism toys are toys that are most often used to address sensory disorders in autism.

 You might have also heard or seen a sensory walk or sensory wall.
 That is a series of sensory toys, which often engage many of the senses along a walk or a walk for a child to explore and play with.
 A sensory walk or a sensory wall can be indoors or outdoors.
 It can involve a few senses or all the senses.
-Furthermore, tt can be something permanent or something temporary or something you create differently every time.
+Furthermore, it can be something permanent or something temporary or something you create differently every time.

-What are Fidget Toys?
+What are fidget toys?

 One of the most common sensory products or sensory tools is a fidget toy.
 Essentially, a fidget toy is a small toy, that fits in one hand and that you can “fidget” with.
 Fidget means to make small movements with the hands.
 Fidget toys are popular for children with autism.
-Furthermore, fidget toys can also combine more than one sense even though they are handheld, they can combine what a child feels, holds (movement), hears, sees and even smells.
+Furthermore, fidget toys can also combine more than one sense even though they are handheld, they can combine what a child feels, holds (movement), hears, sees, and even smells.
 Thus fidget toys are sensory toys.
 Finally, fidget toys can help a child with autism stay calm or be focused on learning.

 One of the most commonly purchased fidget toys in recent times is a fidget spinner.
 It involves the senses of vision (watch it spin), proprioception or movement (make it spin), and even sound (hear it spin, although this may not be loud).

 Did you know that there are adult fidget toys too?
-Adults also things other than toys to fidget.
+Adults also use things other than toys to fidget.
 Adults might jiggle coins or keys in a pocket.
 Hold a pen or pencil and move it around in their hands.

-Christel Seeberger worked as an occupational therapist for more than 25 years helping people with sensory sensitivity who experience sensory overload.
-Christel has sensory sensitivity herself; she has hearing loss and wears hearing aids.
-She founded Sensory Friendly Solutions in 2016.
-Sensory Friendly Solutions brings together people around the world looking for sensory friendly living and businesses and organizations who offer sensory friendly experiences.
+Christel Seeberger worked in healthcare for more than 25 years helping people with sensory sensitivity who experience sensory overload.
+Christel has sensory sensitivity and experiences sensory overload herself; she has hearing loss and wears hearing aids.
+She founded Sensory Friendly Solutions in 2016 to help people, businesses and organizations discover sensory-friendly solutions for daily life.